tangsiwei0831/portofolio/_Places/2022-07-11-Restaurants-01.md

 [Pita Lite Shawarma](https://pitalite.com/): 4.3/5.
 Chain store, cheap price to take shawarma, I like the chicken bowl, pretty good.

+[青屿治茶The Green Isle](https://cloud.quickposhub.com/onlineorder/#/pages/order/index?hotelid=111801&fc=up): 4.9/5.
+I like this store the most in Toronto for their teas.

 [RASA](https://www.rasabar.ca/): 4.5/5.
 Octopus, shrimp and burger are all good.
 But the price is too high compared to quantity, can go once to take a try.

 [Ramen X Remix](https://ramenxremix.com/): 4.4/5.
 Pretty special ramen, but the price is a little high compared to other ramen.